DEALING WITH POLICE

 There are some awesome police officers out there – wish there were lots more.
 Don’t hate them all for what a few have done to you – hard not to I know.

 Be prepared for handcuffs to hurt and ask for them to be removed as soon as you are back at the police station being processed.
+Sometimes they will let you have them on in front of you, rather than behind your back – if you an abuse victim it will make you feel extremely vulnerable being handcuffed behind your back.

 In some cases they won’t ask for all that, you will be let go straight from the processing room – that’s more for us regulars 🙂